SamuM/KituraHeroku/README.md

 Next we will set up the project so that we can connect to local or remote Heroku database depending on where the application is running.

-Modifie your Main.swift file to look like this:
+Modify your Main.swift file to look like this:

 ```swift
 import Foundation